HAJJINIHamza/Chatbot-powered-by-groq-llms-and-orchestration-with-langchain/README.md

----
-title: MIGROQ Chat
-emoji: 👀
-colorFrom: blue
-colorTo: red
-sdk: gradio
-sdk_version: 5.49.0
-app_file: app.py
-pinned: false
+# Chatbot-powered-by-groq-llms-and-orchestration-with-langchain
-short_description: 'Q&A chatbot powered by llms '
+This is a chatbot powered by llms provided by groq APIs free plan and orchestrated using langchain graphs.
----

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference